qmk/qmk_firmware/docs/feature_rgb_matrix.md

 * `RGB_VAD` - decrease value
 * `RGB_SPI` - increase speed effect (no EEPROM support)
 * `RGB_SPD` - decrease speed effect (no EEPROM support)

-* `RGB_MODE_*` keycodes will generally work, but are not currently mapped to the correct effects for the RGB Matrix system
+* `RGB_MODE_*` keycodes will not work, since they are not properly mapped

+!> By default, if you have both the [RGB Light](feature_rgblight.md) and the RGB Matrix feature enabled, these keycodes will work for both features, at the same time.
+You can disable the keycode functionality by defining the `*_DISABLE_KEYCODES` option for the specific feature.

 ## RGB Matrix Effects